CrainixLearning/UnderstandingAdvancedMaths/README.md

-# UAM
+# Crainix UAM
-Understanding Advanced Maths repository
+Understanding Advanced Maths repository of the brain-friendly math program for learning algebra, trigonometry, calculus, and other advanced maths.
-Here are the first draft or JaeVersion1 PDF files of the units for Understanding Advanced Maths.
+Here are PDF files of the units for the first draft version of the Understanding Advanced Maths program.